ged-odoo/blockdom/README.md

 Notice that block types are first created, with special attributes or tags such as `<block-text-0 />` or `block-handler-1="click"`.
 What happens is that `blockdom` then process the block template, find all these special tags/attributes and generate fast functions that will create and/or update these values.
+The number corresponds to the index of the data given when the block is constructed.

 The `examples` folder contains the complete code for this example.